Why Did Troy Aikman Leave Oklahoma?

 Also Read: Why Does Troy Aikman Hate the Packers?

-Why Did Troy Aikman Leave?
+Why Did Troy Aikman Leave Fox and Go to ESPN?

 Conclusion